SIT724 - Research Project

 |Scheduled learning activities - campus||

-5 x 2 hour online classes per trimester (Weeks 1, 2, 4, 8 and 11).
+5 x 2 hour online seminars per trimester (Weeks 1, 2, 4, 5 and 7).
 Students are expected to maintain regular contact with their academic supervisor either face-to-face or online.

 Research and development skills and abilities are highly in-demand in the IT industry.
 As part of SIT724 students are required implement their research project proposed in SIT723 Research Project A. Students will undertake research on a well-defined area, and develop solutions within an identified scope, to meet defined goals and stakeholder requirements.
 Students will work with an academic supervisor to plan project milestones, adhering to ethical conduct, design validation and verification protocols as well as taking into consideration safety, security and risk factors.
 The project implementation/development tasks will enable students to gain advanced theoretical and technical knowledge in their project area.

 To be eligible to obtain a pass in this unit, students must meet certain milestones as part of the portfolio.